Solon-Archon/BFP/README.md

 &nbsp;

-Voting terms are dependent on the nature of the issue being solved.

-&nbsp;

-**Time Sensitive Forks**

-If a fix/improvement needs to be chosen in a short amount of time the following terms can be used; a proposal must receive relative majority support (proposal with more miner support than any other proposal).

-A caveat is that in the situation where there are only two options (i.e. BFPX/0 and BFPX/1) then a larger majority of 60% is required.

-&nbsp;

-**Standard Forks**

-If a fix/improvement is not under time pressure, the following terms can be use; a proposal must receive absolute majority support (>50%) by miner signalling over a period of time, for the proposal to become locked in.
+A proposal must receive absolute majority support (>50%) by miner signalling over a period of time, for the proposal to become locked in.

 One caveat to this is that the aggregate support of all proposals must be over 75% vs support for 'no change', i.e. YY=0 in the signal.

-&nbsp;

-**Extreme Forks**

-If a fix/improvement is significant, and it is highly controversial whether a change should take place, the following terms can be used; a proposal must receive a super majority of support (>75%) by miner signalling over a period of time, for the proposal to become locked in.

 &nbsp;